TUDelft-PRIME-Books/Linear-Algebra/Chapter4/Subspaces_of_Rn.md

 ::::::{prf:remark}

-The above proof,  that the null space is a subspace,  was as basic as possible: we started from the definitions (of null space and subspace) and used properties of the matrix product to connect the two.
+The above proof,  that the null space is a subspace,  is as basic as possible.
+That is, we started from the definitions (of null space and subspace) and used properties of the matrix product to connect the two.

-Alternatively we could have used knowledge already acquired:  in {numref}`Section:SolutionSets`  we have seen that the solution set of a homogeneous system
+Alternatively we could have used knowledge already acquired earlier.
+In {numref}`Section:SolutionSets`  we have seen that the solution set of a homogeneous system

 $$
 A\vect{x} = \vect{0}
-\nonumber

 $$

 can be written in parametric vector form

 $$
 \vect{x} = c_1\vect{u_1} + c_2\vect{u_2} + \ldots +  c_k\vect{u_k}.
-\nonumber

 $$

-Thus:  it is the span of a set of vectors, and as such, a subspace.
+Thus:  it is the span of a set of vectors, and as such, by {prf:ref}`Prop:Subspaces:SpanIsSubspace` it is a subspace.